 The airport is a very intriguing place, am I right?
-People rushing and sprinting to get through security, some downing their fourth beer plagued with flight anxiety, a man across from me actually snoring… it shows an array of personalities, that’s for sure.
+People rushing to get through security, some downing their fourth beer plagued with flight anxiety, a man across from me actually snoring… it shows a multitude of personalities, that’s for sure.

 As I sit waiting to board my plane back home after a 48-hour trip to our family’s rental unit in Florida, I find myself looking around at people and wondering how they’ve lived their past two days.
 Me?
 I was scrubbing floors and baseboards, re-doing condo décor, re-stocking owner’s closets, and washing and taking count of rental towels and washcloths, all in an effort to prepare for the winter rental season.
 Exciting stuff, I know… and sadly, I didn’t hit the beach until thirty minutes prior to heading back to the airport this afternoon.

 Did I mention it was also 50 degrees with high winds at said-beach?

 I don’t like cold weather.
 And I really don’t like windy, cold weather.
 But I told myself I was going to take the time to eat at Toucan’s, my favorite hole-in- the-wall beachside dive, and then walk on the beach for at least thirty minutes, cold or not.

 And lo and behold, Mother Nature didn’t disappoint…